 SACRAMENTO — Less than a decade ago, Art Torres was considered a rising political star, the subject of much speculation and envy.

-The loss follows two drunk driving arrests of Torres in the late 1980s.
+The loss follows two drunk-driving arrests of Torres in the late 1980s.
 In the view of many political consultants and lawmakers, it was those arrests that began to dim Torres' political luster.
 Now, political strategists say, he has to be regarded as a long shot to win any statewide office, much less a high-profile one.

 In a typical comment, one Sacramento lobbyist, who asked not to be named, said that Torres' defeat means that "he couldn't generate the confidence in himself as a candidate to raise the money" required to mount a statewide campaign.

-Not surprisingly, the 44-year-old Torres demurs from such analysis, saying that it's much too soon to write his political obituary.
+Not surprisingly, the 44-year-old Torres demurs from such speculation, saying that it's much too soon to write his political obituary.
 He maintained that in the past, "People have tried to do that with me, and it hasn't worked."

-Referring to his loss in the supervisor's race, he added, "One election doesn't determine a person's career."
+Referring to his loss in the supervisor's race, he added: "One election doesn't determine a person's career."